BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 An Isengard Assault Ballista can be used to raise a ladder onto enemy battlements in a siege game.
 Choose a point on the battlements within range and roll to hit.
 If successful, place a ladder within 6" of the wall base below the target point against the battlements.
 A model that was carrying the ladder can be placed at the top and will count as charging if there is a defender there.
 If not, the model can move normally.

+---

 **Uruk-hai Siege Crew**

 | Mv | Fv | Sv | S | D | A | W | C | I |
 |:--:|:--:|:--:|:-:|:-:|:-:|:-:|:--:|:--:|
 | 6" | 4 | 4+ | 4 | 5 | 1 | 1 | 7+ | 7+ |

+[Siege Veteran] has 1 Might, 1 Will, and 1 Fate.

 **WARGEAR**